Jackie Nyaminde

 Jackie Nyaminde (born 1983) is a Kenyan actress whose stage names are Wilbroda and Awilo.

 Early life

 Nyaminde was born on 12 October 1983, and raised in Nairobi West, Langata and Rongai in Kajiado County.
-She was the first born into a family of six and she attended Kongoni Primary School and Uhuru Gardens Primary school in Nairobi, for secondary education she attended Koru Girls High School in Kisumu County.
+She was the first born into a family of six and she attended Kongoni Primary School and Uhuru Gardens Primary School in Nairobi, for secondary education she attended Koru Girls High School in Kisumu County.

 Career

-Nyaminde studied a short course on Film production after high school.
-Her acting started at the Kenya National Theatre more than 16 years ago.
-She travelled to different parts of the country visiting High Schools to perform set books with other Kenyan actors.
-She acts at a local popular show Papa Shirandula which is aired on Citizen TV.
+Nyaminde took a short course on film production after high school.
+Her acting started at the Kenya National Theatre before 2007.
+She travelled to different parts of the country visiting high schools to perform set books with other Kenyan actors.
+She acts in a local popular show Papa Shirandula which is aired on Citizen TV.